// missfits fest – presented by collective blue x in bold company

 To all the Asians I haven’t seen in movies: media representation

-At night, we’ll have standup comedy and music along with an outdoor night market of local food vendors.
-We’ll round out the night with dancing with tunes from our favorite Asian-American female DJs.
+At night, we’ll have a vendor market of female Asian-American crafters and makers, stand up comedy, live musical performances, and a night food market.
+We’ll round out the night with a Bollywood dance workshop and tunes from our favorite Asian-American female DJs.

 Join us in celebrating Asian-American women and their multidimensional identities.